jay3332/pilmoji/README.md

 For Discord emojis, Pilmoji will send a request to Discord's CDN.
 Everything is cached, to ensure fast results.

+You can also use Microsoft's emojis instead of Twemoji, if that's what you prefer.

 ## Features
 - Asynchronous support
 - Multi-line support
 - Discord emoji support
 - Emoji position and size adjusting
+- Twemoji __and__ Microsoft emoji support
 - Caching

 ## Asynchronous Support